Lee Maye: Music career

-Minor League Baseball career and the Crowns
+Arthur Lee Maye & The Crowns

-Maye played for the Braves minor league teams in Boise, Eau Claire, Yakima, Evansville, Jacksonville, Wichita, Austin, and Louisville.
-He also formed the musical group The Crowns.
-The Crowns had back to back LA area hits on the Modern label with "Truly" and "Love Me Always."
+He also formed the musical group Arthur Lee Maye & The Crowns in 1954, a "West Coast Rhythm and Blues Vocal Group", that also included Berry.
+The Crowns had back-to-back LA area hits on the Modern label with "Truly" and "Love Me Always."
 On the Specialty label in 1956, they sang their best known record, "Gloria."
 They also had an important 1956 record on the DIG label titled "This is the Night for Love."
 Maye said of his cross country stops, "I'd watch all of them, any entertainer when I was in a town.
 You learn from each other.
 My stage presence wasn't polished, so I'd go to learn how to get my stage presence from the other top guys who did it for a living".
-In 1959 he batted .339 with 17 home runs for the Braves top Louisville farm team and broke into the Major Leagues.